judemont/DarkWrite/README.md

 > [!WARNING]
-> This project is still in beta and has not received external security review and may contain vulnerabilities.
+> This project is still in early stages and has not received external security review and may contain vulnerabilities.
 Do not use for sensitive use cases.

 ## Features ✨
 - **Steganography**: Hide messages or files inside images by modifying pixel data.